metwork-framework/cron-wrapper/.metwork-framework/README.md

 - the user environement loaded before execution
 - with a (default) execution timeout of 3600 seconds
 - minimal system priority
-- with a lock to avoid several execution at the same time
+- with a lock to avoid several execution at the same time (if the previous run is still alive)